Your body’s energy source is fat.

 A chest strap monitors straps around your chest and records your heart rate during exercise.

-	Many brands heart rate monitors wirelessly send your heart rate to your compatible device, usually a watch, to get a more holistic view of your workout.
+Many brands have heart rate monitors that wirelessly send your heart rate to your compatible device, usually a watch, to get a more holistic view of your workout.
 The straps are made of a soft fabric and are adjustable to fit a variety of body sizes.

 You can wear chest strap monitors during most activities including walking, running, spinning, strength training and even sometimes swimming.

 The best workouts to get you into your fat-burning zone vary from person to person.
 The key is to monitor your heart rate during different activities to see where you land and go from there.